sdsc-hpc-students/sdsc-hpc-students.github.io/README.md

 - You enjoy working with the Linux Command Line
 - You find building and optimizing computers interesting
 - You'd like to execute code on the fastest computers in the world
-- Belonging to an inclusive technology focused community on campus is appealing
+- Belonging to an inclusive technology focused community on campus appeals to you.

 We'd love your help getting this club off the ground.
 It won't be the same without you.